larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 always been a filled by a single person.
 None of the foundational documents of the organization precisely define the role, but most are written with an understanding that the role is filled by a single person that is then tasked with with numerous responsibilities.
+The expired Internet-Draft {{?I-D.carpenter-ietf-chair-tasks}} attempted to define the role of the IETF Chair more precisely, but was not taken forward.

 Few documents explicitly say that the IETF Chair may delegate some of these responsibilities.
 Over time, this has created a situation where even a full-time commitment by a single person may no longer be sufficient to fulfill all of these roles and duties.